Maternal and Child Health

 The City of Greater Dandenong Maternal and Child Health Service is committed to providing the very best service possible to you and your family.
 Client satisfaction surveys are conducted on a regular basis, but your feedback on how you have found the service is welcome any time.
 You can either complete a client feedback sheet (available from your nurse) or phone the Maternal and Child Health Coordinator on 8571 1809.

-All of your personal information is treated in confidence and in accordance with the Information Privacy Act 2000 and the Health Records Act 2001.
+All of your personal information is treated in confidence and in accordance with the Privacy and Data Protection Act 2014 and the Health Records Act 2001.